Spinach Salad with Bacon and Feta

-Low-Carb Spinach Salad with Bacon and Feta is a delicious healthy salad that’s perfect for lunch!
-Use Salad Recipes to find more recipes like this one.
+Spinach Salad with Bacon and Feta is a delicious low-carb salad that’s perfect for lunch and this also makes a great holiday side dish!

 I think spinach salad is a beautiful thing.
 Not only does it taste fantastic, but according to The World’s Healthiest Foods “Calorie for calorie, leafy green vegetables like spinach provide more nutrients than any other food.”
-And this Low-Carb Spinach Salad with Bacon and Feta, has just enough bacon and Feta to make it delicious.
+And this Spinach Salad with Bacon and Feta, has just enough bacon and Feta to make it delicious and it’s super low in carbs.

 When I made the salad for a dinner with my niece, her husband, and a friend we used just one strip of pre-cooked bacon per serving, but of course you can use more bacon if you prefer!
 If you use extra bacon this a great low-carb or Keto salad.
 Whether you use a little or a lot of bacon, this salad will be delicious.

 I’d love this Spinach Salad with Bacon and Feta as a side dish salad for dinner, but I also love the idea of a big salad with leafy greens for lunch, and the combination of bacon and Feta is really a winner for my tastebuds.
-It’s Spring when you’re probably starting to think about eating more salads, so I’m reminding you of this favorite salad of mine; enjoy!
+And I think this is also special enough for a side dish salad for holiday meal; enjoy!

-How to Make Low-Carb Spinach Salad with Bacon and Feta:
+How to Make Spinach Salad with Bacon and Feta:

 - Start with pre-cooked bacon and crisp it in a pan, until the fat bubbles up like this or just cook slices of regular bacon, which will produce a bit more fat.